-If you want a better relationship, you’d better give me your full and undivided attention.
-There’s no greater turnoff than competing for someone’s attention, because they are distracted by their mobile phone buzzing, chirruping and pinging, reminding them of all the other connections they have elsewhere that are clearly more important than the person in front of them i.e. you.
+If you want better relationships, you’d better give your full and undivided attention.
+There’s no greater turnoff than competing for someone’s attention because they are distracted by their mobile phone buzzing, chirruping and pinging, reminding them of all the other connections they have elsewhere that are clearly more important than the person in front of them i.e. you.

 Remember it’s all about safety and value.
 If you consistently turn up late, change plans at the last minute without any explanation or apology, or interrupt a conversation to answer your phone – you are demonstrating that you don’t value (or respect) the other person.

 Relatedness is about understanding the other person as human.
 What experiences have they had?
 What have been their greatest challenges, successes or fears?
 What are their aspirations and how can you support them in those?

 Safety and value inspire connection, and connection is what leads to motivation and engagement.